yanorepuser4/server/docs/user_guide/model_management.md

-* If only the model instance configuration on the 'config.pbtxt' is modified (i.e. increasing/decreasing the instance count), then Triton will update the model rather then reloading it, when either a load request is received under [Model Control Mode EXPLICIT](#model-control-mode-explicit) or change to the 'config.pbtxt' is detected under
+* If only the model instance configuration on the 'config.pbtxt' is modified (i.e. increasing/decreasing the instance count), then Triton will update the model rather than reloading it, when either a load request is received under [Model Control Mode EXPLICIT](#model-control-mode-explicit) or change to the 'config.pbtxt' is detected under
 [Model Control Mode POLL](#model-control-mode-poll).